ff0000-ad-tech/cs-plugin-msnbc-apple-news/README.md

 ## How It Works

-The ad's main `index.html` has an iframe that renders the appropriate size creative based on the device orientation (i.e. landscape vs. orientation).
+The ad's main `index.html` has an iframe that renders the appropriate size creative based on the device (iPhone 5, 6, X, etc.) and orientation (i.e. landscape vs. portrait).

 To enable clickthrough on iOS apps such as the Apple News app, we need to use an `<a>` with the `href` set to the clickthrough URL.
 The parent `window` has a `message` listener that waits for data that looks something like this: